Optimal investment under partial information and robust VaR-type constraint

 \section{Optimal solution under partial information and robust VaR constraints}

-In this section we consider first a slightly different problem than in the previous section.
-Namely we assume that the VaR constraint has to be satisfied under a different prior belief, i.e. a different probability measure.
-In individual investment problems, this may be the case when the investor is more risk averse in the constraint.
+In this section, we consider first a more general problem than in the previous section.
+Namely we assume that the VaR constraint may be satisfied under a different prior belief, i.e. a different probability measure.
 Thinking of the motivating example in the introduction about a financial institution's asset allocation problem, regulators might not be sure of the future asset evolution of each financial institution, and hence, may not have perfect confidence in the perceived probability measure for the optimizing financial institution's future asset value.
-So suppose there is a second probability measure $\tilde \Pop$ where $\tilde \Pop(\theta=\vartheta_k) =: q_k>0,\; k=1,\ldots ,m$.
-The distribution of the Brownian motion under $\tilde \Pop$ stays the same.
-We denote the set of all probability measures with these properties by $\mathcal{P}.$ Instead of problem \eqref{eq:optproblem1} we now consider
+So suppose there is a second probability measure $\tilde \Pop$ equivalent to $\Pop$ where $\tilde \Pop(\theta=\vartheta_k) =: q_k>0,\; k=1,\ldots ,m$.
+We denote the density by $\tilde\eta_T:=\frac{d\tilde \Pop}{d\Pop}$ and $\eta_T := {\mathbb{E}}[\tilde\eta_T | \FC_T^S]$ is the density conditioned on the observable filtration.
+The Brownian motion $W$ is again a Brownian motion under $\tilde \Pop.$ Instead of problem \eqref{eq:optproblem1} we now consider

-where $\Pop$ is replaced by $\tilde \Pop$ in the VaR constraint.
-Extending the proof of \cite{basak2001value} we can see that the optimal terminal wealth is now given by \begin{thm} The optimal terminal wealth of problem \eqref{eq:optproblem2} is given by
+where $\Pop$ is replaced by $\tilde \Pop$ in the VaR constraint and where we maximize over $\FC^S_T$ measurable variables.
+If $\tilde \Pop=\Pop$, we are back in the setting of the previous section.
+Extending the proof of \cite{basak2001value,sass2010} we can see that the optimal terminal wealth is now given by (the proof can be found in Appendix \ref{sec:proof2}).